Tests and treatment you may be offered

 Intrauterine bladder drain are very occasionally used to empty a baby's bladder before birth if there is a bladder obstruction.

 Intrauterine drug administration may be used to allow the doctors to give a baby medication before it is even born.
-For example, if it has an irregular heartbeat and is ill as a result, doctors can inject a drug into the baby's cord to make its heartbeat more regular.
+For example, if the baby has an irregular heartbeat and is ill as a result, doctors can inject a drug into the umbilical cord to make their heartbeat more regular.